What Is The Best Temperature For Cherry Shrimps?

 Now, I’ll dive a bit deeper and discuss how temperature affects different aspects of cherry shrimps.

-What Happens With Warmer Temperature?
+What Happens With Warmer Temperature In Cherry Shrimp Tank?

 The first thing that happens when cherry shrimps are in warmer temperature is, their growth rate starts to accelerate.
 When you go beyond 72 degrees Fahrenheit, you’ll see a substantial increase in growth rate.